Bylaw Services Frequently Asked Questions

 Will my complaint be kept confidential?

-Answer: Your personal information is protected pursuant the Freedom of Information and Protection of Privacy (FOIPP) Act.
+Answer: Yes, your personal information is protected under the Freedom of Information and Protection of Privacy (FOIPP) Act.
 For more information visit Freedom of Information and Protection of Privacy.

 What is the process of making a complaint?